sosegon/watch-finder/ml/README.md

 </div>

 ### Implementation
 Originally, this component was implemented using **haar cascades**.
-However, this technology was avoided due to the long time required to train the classifier to detect wrist watches.
-Depending on the number of samples and their size, the training time can take weeks.
+However, this technology was avoided due to the long time required to train the classifier.
+Depending on the number of samples and their sizes, the training time can take weeks.
 This problem is difficult to overcome since the process is done in CPU, and it allows a maximum of 4 cores.

 The current solution utilises **YOLO** technology.
 The main advantage is the robustness and accuracy to detect different classes of objects (including wrist watches).
-However, since it is a general purpose model, its size is quite big `40 MB`.
+However, since it is a general purpose model, its size is quite big: `40 MB`.
 This means a considerable amount of time is required to download it as seen in **Image 2**.

 <div style="text-align:center; font-weight: bold">
 	<img src="./documentation-images/yolo_load_time.png" />